GoogleCloudPlatform/healthcare-deid/physionet/README.md

 # PhysioNet DeID on GCP

 This package contains tools to run the PhysioNet DeID tool on Google Cloud.
-The example commands use the [http://bazel.build/versions/master/docs/install.html]( bazel build system), but can also be run directly (i.e.
-`python physionet/xxx.py`) if $PYTHONPATH inculdes this package.
+The example commands use the [bazel build system](http://bazel.build/versions/master/docs/install.html), but can also be run directly (i.e.`python physionet/xxx.py`) if $PYTHONPATH includes this package.

 ## End-to-End BigQuery -> PhysioNet -> BigQuery Pipeline